-When personal data is longer required, staff must ensure it is deleted.
+When personal data is longer required, employees must ensure it is destroyed.
 This will be done in accordance with the school document retention policy, which states how long particular documents should be kept, and how they should be destroyed.

-Copies of the Document Retention Policy can be obtained by contacting Gillian Putterill
+Copies of the Data Retention Policy can be obtained by Gillian Putterill